Cognitive Behavioural Therapy (CBT) in Birmingham

 Cognitive Behavioural Therapy (CBT), is a type of talking therapy that helps you effectively manage your emotions and physical health problems by actively adapting the way you think and behave.
 The aim of CBT is to help you identify and break negative behavioural patterns stemming from bad thoughts by encouraging positive thinking.

-At Midland Health, we regularly help adults who are suffering from anxiety, depression, eating disorders and other mental health problems.
+At Midland Health, we regularly help adults, teenagers and children who are suffering from anxiety, depression, eating disorders and other mental health problems.

 How does CBT work?